DeveloperJoshua14/ClassQuiet/README.md

 This is version 1.1.0.
 It is designed for a Pixel running Android 17.
 The app compiles against stable API 36 and targets API 36, which remains forward-compatible with Android 17.
 Its unchanged package name is `com.joshua.classquiet`, so this release can update the earlier ClassQuiet build while preserving its stored classes.

+## Download and install

+Download the newest signed APK from the [GitHub Releases page](https://github.com/DeveloperJoshua14/ClassQuiet/releases/latest).

+1. Under **Assets**, download the file ending in `.apk` (for example, `Quiet-Classes-v1.1.0.apk`).
+Do not download GitHub's automatically generated **Source code** ZIP files unless you intend to build the app yourself.
+2. Open the APK on the Android phone.
+3. If Android asks, allow **Install unknown apps** for the browser, Files app, or other app used to open the APK.
+4. Complete the six setup requirements shown inside Quiet Classes.

+Android may show a Play Protect notice because the APK is installed directly from GitHub instead of Google Play.
+Each user must grant location, background location, notification, Do Not Disturb, and exact-alarm access on their own device.

+> [!IMPORTANT]
+> A release APK cannot update a copy installed directly from Android Studio if that copy was signed with Android's debug key.
+Export the Quiet Classes configuration, uninstall the debug build, install the signed release APK, and then import the configuration.
+After that one-time switch, later APKs signed with the same release key can update the app normally.

 ## What is included

 - Add, edit, enable, disable, and delete recurring classes.